 With the Quartetto di Cremona, Simone is “Artist in Residence” at the Società del Quartetto di Milano where he performed the complete Beethoven String Quartets.
 The cycle is being recorded by the record label AUDITE.
 In the next two seasons the quartet will perform the Beethoven cycle in UK and USA and is going to perform the Mozart string quartets cycle in Milan, Turin and Naples.
 As a soloist and with the quartet he has recorded for Decca, Brilliant and Genuni.
 His concerts have been worldwide broadcasted (ABC, BBC, RAI RADIO 3, WDR, DEUTSCHLAND RADIO, WQXR NEW YORK).

-Very active as a teacher Simone taught viola at the Scuola Di Musica di Fiesole (2010-2012) and at the “N. Paganini” Conservatoire in Genova (2012).
+Simone taught viola at the Scuola Di Musica di Fiesole (2010-2012) and at the “N. Paganini” Conservatoire in Genova (2012).
 He is artistic director of “Master4Strings” a monthly viola, violin, cello and string quartet masterclass that takes place in Bogliasco.
 He regularly gives viola and chamber music masterclass in Europe (Manchester, London, Budapest, Valencia, Berlin, Isa Festival in Austria).